yihui/yihui.org/content/knitr/options.md

   - For example, options that take _character_ values must be quoted as you do in R (e.g., you should write `fig.path="abc"` instead of `fig.path=abc` and `out.width='\\textwidth'` instead of `out.width=\textwidth`).
   - In theory, the chunk label should be quoted as well.
-But, for the sake of convenience, it will be automatically quoted if you did not (e.g., ```` ```{r, 2a}```` will become ```` ```{r, '2a'}````).
+However, for the sake of convenience, it will be automatically quoted if you did not (e.g., ```` ```{r, 2a}```` will become ```` ```{r, '2a'}````).
   - For logical options, `TRUE` and `FALSE` are OK, but `true`/`false` will